kraianyn/distress/app/Ideas.md

 Validate new entities.

+Make the user know if the access code is wrong.

 Make it impossible to access the course form if the need entities are empty.

 Do not imply that the courses have been fetched on entity pages.